GrzegorzMika/Morozov/README.md

-# Morozov-in-Poisson-Processes
-Morozov principle in statistical inverse problems with Poisson noise
+# Morozov discrepancy principle in statistical inverse problems with Poisson noise